nitesh-chauhan-b/Student-Dropout-Analysis/README.md

 This is a student dropout analysis system which contains various types users and among them have a tunnel kind of way.

-Also there are much more functionalities are available to support the authentic statistical analysis of dropout student and regarding different categories which could be filtered accordingly including age,gender,reasons and many more..
+Also there are much more functionalities  available to support the authentic statistical analysis of dropout student and regarding different categories which could be filtered accordingly including age,gender,reasons and many more..

 There are still many features which are under development like model which predicts whether perticular student have a chances of dropout or not.